Steve Stricker: Professional career

+Senior career

 In 2017, Stricker joined the PGA Tour Champions.
 In his first event, the Tucson Conquistadores Classic, he finished one stroke behind Tom Lehman.
 Stricker asked the USGA for a special exemption to play in the 2017 U.S. Open held in his home state, but his request was denied.
 He eventually earned entry through a qualifying tournament in Memphis.
 Stricker was the captain of the victorious U.S. team in the 2017 Presidents Cup.

 In March 2018, Stricker won his first event on the PGA Tour Champions, the Cologuard Classic, by two strokes.
 He then won his second straight start at the Rapiscan Systems Classic in Saucier, Mississippi.
 In September 2018, he won the Sanford International tournament on the PGA Tour Champions.

 In 2018, U.S. captain Jim Furyk named Stricker a non-playing vice-captain for the 2018 Ryder Cup team.
 The U.S. lost 17 1/2 to 10 1/2 to the European team.

 In 2019, Stricker won his first senior major championship at the Regions Tradition, claiming a six-stroke win over the field.
 Then in June of the same year, Stricker won his second senior major at the U.S. Senior Open, again by six strokes over Jerry Kelly and David Toms.

 In April 2021, Stricker won the Chubb Classic for his sixth win on the PGA Tour Champions.

 In May 2021, Stricker came close to defending his title at the senior major, the Regions Tradition.
 Stricker birdied the last hole in regulation to force a playoff with Alex Čejka. Čejka won the playoff with a birdie on the first playoff hole.

 In June 2021, Stricker won his third senior major at the Senior Players Championship at Firestone Country Club in Akron, Ohio.
 Stricker led by eight strokes going into the final round.
 He shot an even-par 70 in the final round and won by six strokes over Jerry Kelly.